EMU700 series

-The EMU700 is a series of electric multiple unit train used by the Taiwan Railways Administration.
-The TRA purchased 160 cars of the series.
+The EMU700 is a series of electric multiple unit train used by the Taiwan Railway Corporation.
+The then Taiwan Railways Administration (TRA) purchased 160 cars of the series.
 It was constructed by Nippon Sharyo and Taiwan Rolling Stock Company and began operations on 20 November 2007.

 The EMU700 adopts current rules of Taiwan Railway Administration known as RAMS:

 Reliability; Availability; Maintainability; System Safety.
 This train series operates as "Local Train" and "Local Express", using the pricing of NT$1.46 per km and person fare system identical to the Fuhsing Semi Express.
 Sometimes during the holidays it operates as "non-reserved " through train.

 The EMU700 is nicknamed the "Suneo train" (阿福號) due to the resemblance of its front cab design with that of the character Suneo Honekawa from the Japanese manga and anime series Doraemon.
 A lunchbox counter designed in the style of the EMU700 front cab also exists at Platform 2 of Shulin Station in New Taipei City, Taiwan since July 2009.